burlachenkok/exploring-python3/python3-note.md

 ## Select Libraries Based on Benchmarks and Preferences

-Python was originally designed as an extension to Bash, but nowadays (Aug 2023) the Python community is exploring new applications for this language.
-However, Python has some serious fundamental limitations and some tasks might be impossible or inefficient to implement in this language.
+Python was originally designed as an extension to Bash, but nowadays (as of August 2023), the Python community is exploring new applications for this language.
+However, Python has some serious fundamental limitations, and some tasks might be impossible or inefficient to implement in this language.
 Why it is so fundamentally you can check this section [[C++ from 1998 to 2020: Downsides of Interpretable Languages](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#downsides-of-interpretable-languages)].

 This situation with Python is mitigated by using *libraries/middleware/framework*.
-A decade ago these terms in Computer Science had a specific meaning, but nowadays they tend to be used in a dirty sense.
+A decade ago, these terms in Computer Science had specific meanings, but nowadays, they tend to be used in a dirty sense.
 This implies that you should not differentiate between these terms.

-If you are working in a specific domain, and you use Python then it can be the case that you will need to use external libraries.
+If you are working in a specific domain and you use Python, then it can be the case that you will need to use external libraries.
 You might not be interested in the debate about which language to use for which situation, especially if your language choice is fixed (i.e., Python).

 > The commitment to the library and the absence of the ability to write effective algorithms (in which you gain expertise) have serious implications, but it is out of the scope of this note.